autism answers & prevention

 Additionally, more research needs to be funded and conducted as soon as possible.
 Specifically: 1) Research on the rate of autism inheritance from the maternal and paternal sides before 1990, when mobile phone use was uncommon.
 2) Research on the rate of autism inheritance from the maternal and paternal side in cultures where mobile phones are not currently used.

-In summary, we have nothing for sale.
-We are literally saying, "Fathers, don't put radiation right next to the ingredients you're making a baby with."
-If we make this change, we can go back to 1980s levels of autism, which is to say 60% to 80% less.
+In summary, we are saying, "Fathers, don't put radiation right next to the ingredients you're making a baby with."
+If we make this change, we can reduce autism spectrum disorders by about 60%.
+This could make a difference in your family.